Why is grid-tie battery backup not an easy addition to a grid-tie solar system?

 I plan to configure my 48 volt battery backup system with the grid soon.

-All the actual equipment for Phase I is waiting to be wired into the emergency breaker panel and the grid.
-I plan to do that soon with the help of my electrician friend Mike Egbert.
+All the actual equipment for Phase I is now wired into the emergency breaker panel and the grid.
+I did that with the help of my electrician friend Mike Egbert.
 I am inserting a diagram of how I plan to connect this backup system to the grid.
 RV readers might recognize this scheme as being similar to what their motor coach has.
-My coach provides us with an almost identical system.
+Our coach provides us with an almost identical system.

 The Rest of Phase I grid-tie battery back up system 48 VDC battery bank for a total of 24 two volt cells.

 Phase II of the grid-tie battery backup system will follow after experimentation.